Montpelier, Brighton: Clifton Terrace

-This runs east–wast across the slope of the hill, and has private gardens on the site of the former windmill which moved to Albion Hill in 1837.
+This runs east–west across the slope of the hill, and has private gardens on the site of the former windmill which moved to Albion Hill in 1837.
 Most construction work took place in 1846–47, but the 23-house terrace and its gardens were not finished until 1851.
 The houses combine the Regency-style "gaiety and exuberance" with the "charm and vigour" of Victorian architecture, and the use of angled bay windows set below tented canopies is a late example of this distinctive local practice.
 Each house is built as a villa, mostly with a three-window range shared across two neighbouring houses (the middle window is blank).
 Numbers 12–14 project slightly and are taller.
 The houses are raised above the roadway, giving views into the private gardens on the south side and "a commanding view of the sea".
 Number 25, which stands separately and was also listed, was originally the Clifton Arms pub.